Justin-Credible/nintendo-vs-frontend/README.md

 You can read more about the cabinet [here](http://justin-credible.net/2016/10/21/nintendo-vs/)  or see a video of the frontend in action [here](https://youtu.be/zIqEkgNy3qg).

+Pre-built releases can be found on the [releases page](https://github.com/Justin-Credible/nintendo-vs-frontend/releases), and changes are documented in the [change log](CHANGELOG.md).

 ![banner](assets/photos/banner.jpg)

 # Overview